GSA/ficam-playbooks/_fpki/tools/fpki_tools_profile_conformance.md

 ---
 **Last Update**: April 22, 2021

-The **Certificate Profile Conformance Tool (CPCT)** analyzes certificates for conformance to a specific Federal PKI profile document version and certificate profile.
-In conjunction with the Card Conformance Tool (CCT), the CPCT enables entity representatives to perform testing directly, with results verified by the GSA teams.
-This can improve the detection of certificate profile and corollary Certification Authority (CA) certificate template issues during development and maintenance, and reduce travel and resource time and costs.
+The **Certificate Profile Conformance Tool (CPCT)** supports FPKI annual reviews and compliance by analyzing public X.509 certificates for conformance to a specified FPKI profile:

+- Common Policy SSP Program
+- FPKI/Federal Bridge
+- PIV-Interoperable (PIV-I)

+In conjunction with the [Card Conformance Tool (CCT)](../cct), the CPCT enables FPKI stakeholders to perform remote testing.
+To request an official report on your CPCT and CCT results, fill out the [Annual PIV Credential Issuer (PCI) Testing Application Form](https://www.idmanagement.gov/fpki-annual-card-testing-application/){:target="_blank"}{:rel="noopener noreferrer"} and send it with outputs and testing artifacts to fips201ep@gsa.gov.

+The CPCT can improve the detection of certificate profile issues during FPKI development and maintenance phases.

 For more information about the CPCT, see the following resources: